This post has the following content warnings:

 Permalink

-The Acolyte splashes down a second them, then gathers Power and breaches again, leaping back aboard the elf's ship, as dry as a desert.
+The Acolyte splashes down a second time, then gathers Power and breaches again, leaping back aboard the elf's ship, as dry as a desert.
 Quickly, he'll search the ship to make sure that everyone is okay and that no one has been hurt or fallen overboard due to the stormy weather.

 Permalink